 We can begin to stabilize our minds from the beginning of our spiritual practice, while placing our chief emphasis on ethical discipline.
 By taking out some time each day for the practice of meditative quiescence, we become increasingly aware of how our minds function; and in the process we begin to discover how scattered our minds have been all along.
 Recognizing this, we may yearn to explore the potentials of the human mind that become apparent only when the awareness is still and lucid.
 In Buddhist practice we can choose among a wide variety of objects for stabilizing the mind.
 One common method in the Tibetan Buddhist meditation is to focus on an image of the Buddha.

 First we take a physical object, either a statue or painting of the Buddha, and gaze at it until we are very familiar with its appearance.
 Then we close our eyes and create a simulation of that image with our imagination.
 The actual practice is not the visual one – this is only a preparation – for the point is to stabilize the mind, not the eyes.
 When we first try to visualize the Buddha, the mental image is bound to be vague and extremely unstable.
-We may not even be able to get an image at all. . . .
+We may not even be able to get an image at all.

 While the above method has many benefits, it is not ideal for everyone.
 For it to be effective, one must have a fairly peaceful mind, and it is helpful to have deep faith and reverence for the Buddha.
 For people of a devotional nature, this practice can be very inspiring, and effective at stabilizing the mind.

 With an agitated, conceptually congested mind, the sheer effort of imagining a visualized object may be too taxing.
 So if one is engaging in visualization practices, especially during several sessions a day, it is important to be aware of one’s level of stress.
 It is important not to let it get out of hand; for if it does, instead of stabilizing the mind the practice will damage one’s nervous system.